KODURISRIHARI/Numpy_Tutuorial/README.md

 * Combine & Split an Array
 * Linear Algebra
 * Manipulate an Array
-* Create a 2Dimensional Dataset using Numpy
-* Creating a DataFrame using Numpy and Pandas
-* Creating Dummy Dataset using Random Generation of Numpy & DataFrane using Pandas
+*  Creating Dummy Dataset using Numpy &  Pandas -Create a 2Dimensional Dataset using Numpy -Creating a DataFrame using Numpy and Pandas -Creating Dummy Dataset using Random Generation of Numpy & DataFrane using Pandas